SSWConsulting/SSW.Rules.Content/rules/do-you-perform-a-background-check/rule.md

 <!--endintro-->

-The quickest and simplest way of performing a background check is to use the LinkedIn search feature.

 ![Figure: LinkedIn is your friend](screenshot-2023-02-08-at-15.31.19.png "LinkedIn search")

+The quickest and simplest way of performing a background check is to use the LinkedIn search feature:

 * Check their details match the correspondence
 * Is their company listed?